Configure port in a Spring Boot application

-In this post we will see how to change server port for a Spring Boot application to listens to HTTP requests.
+This post will discuss how to change the server port for a Spring Boot application to listens to HTTP requests.

 By default, the embedded server of a Spring Boot application listens for HTTP requests on port 8080.
-If your application fails to start on port 8080, that means that port is already in use and we would get a dedicated error message similar to one shown below:
+If your application fails to start on port 8080, that means that port is already in use, and we would get a dedicated error message similar to the one shown below:

 APPLICATION FAILED TO START